keno1se/kenoMic/README.md

 # kenoMic
 This web page project forced me to learn allot on applying down to earth HTML5, CSS3/LESS and java script structures: JS – mouseout, mouseover, onclic, hover.
 Pre-processor LESS structuring for CSS-styling – good stuff!
 Solid understanding on how to position and size items on page, z-indexing, align text in a controlled way, Deep colour management – hsla is to prefer.
 Extract feature and learn from W3.css.
 All this and a tons of details.
 I got it to work this time – next time I make it better ;-)
+This page can be viewed and found on the web by searching: https://keno1se.github.io/kenoMic/